-SX1261 and SX1262 sub-GHz radio transceivers are ideal for long range wireless applications.
-Both devices are designed for long battery life with just 4.2 mA of active receive current consumption.
-The SX1261 can transmit up to +15 dBm and the SX1262 can transmit up to +22 dBm with highly efficient integrated power amplifiers.
+The LLCC68 sub-GHz radio transceiver is ideal for long range wireless applications.
+It is designed for long battery life with just 4.2 mA of active receive current consumption.
+The LLCC68 can transmit up to +22 dBm with highly efficient integrated power amplifiers.

-These devices support LoRa® modulation for LPWAN use cases and (G)FSK modulation for legacy use cases.
-The devices are highly configurable to meet different application requirements utilizing the global LoRaWANTM standard or proprietary protocols.
+The LLCC68 supports LoRa[®] modulation for LPWAN use cases and (G)FSK modulation for legacy use cases.
+It is highly configurable to meet different application requirements for industry and consumer use.